Go Ad-Free

 “They did abdominal surgery on her and she lost five pints of blood.
 They had to take her back into surgery and cauterize her arteries.
 Four days later she passed away from internal bleeding in her stomach and head.
 Could Xarelto have taken her life?”

 People who stop Xarelto suddenly may develop blood clots.
-But research shows that this anticoagulant increases the risk for the kind of internal bleeding that led to the death of our reader’s mother.
+But research also shows that this anticoagulant may increase the risk for the kind of internal bleeding that led to the death of our reader’s mother.

-A recent study involving more than 118,000 patients with atrial fibrillation concluded that treatment with Xarelto increased the possibility of bleeding within the skull or digestive tract (JAMA Internal Medicine, online, Oct.
-3, 2016) more than another anticoagulant, dabigatran.
+A study involving more than 118,000 patients with atrial fibrillation concluded that treatment with Xarelto increased the possibility of bleeding within the skull or digestive tract (JAMA Internal Medicine, Nov.
+1, 2016) more than another anticoagulant, dabigatran (Pradaxa).
 Older people were especially vulnerable.

-The patients were taking anticoagulants like Xarelto or dabigatran (Pradaxa) to prevent strokes.
+The patients were taking anticoagulants like Xarelto or Pradaxa to prevent strokes.
 Atrial fibrillation is an irregular heart rhythm that may allow blood to clot within the heart.
 A clot that escapes and lodges in the brain can be catastrophic.

-Pradaxa, Xarelto and the newer apixaban (Eliquis) and edoxaban (Savaysa) are being promoted as substitutes to the old anticoagulant warfarin (Coumadin, Jantoven).
-The newer blood thinners are presented as being easier to use since they don’t have dietary restrictions or regular blood tests as warfarin does.
+Pradaxa, Xarelto and other anticoagulants such as apixaban (Eliquis) and edoxaban (Savaysa) have been promoted as substitutes to the old anticoagulant warfarin (Coumadin, Jantoven).
+The newer blood thinners are presented as being easier to use since they don’t require dietary restrictions or regular blood tests as warfarin does.

 A Patient’s Perspective on Blood Thinners: